diesol49/bamazon/README.md

 ## Bamazon Customer :purse: :purse: :purse:

 The JS file allows users to use their terminal and make a selection on the screen by making sure they follow the prompts on their terminal.
-Before you begin, make sure you install the necessary npm packages before you being:
+Before you begin, make sure you install the necessary npm packages before you begin:
 - [x] npm i mysql
 - [x] npm install
 - [x] npm init